A Well-Read Tart

 gingerbread man cookie

-Thanks so much to Jenni for leading such a wonderful, fun class, and thanks to Mary for letting us invade her space for cookie decorating, which, as she rightfully pointed out, is just another form of artistic expression.
+Thanks so much to Jenni for leading such a wonderful, fun class!
+And, thanks to Mary for letting us invade her space for cookie decorating, which, as she rightfully pointed out, is just another form of artistic expression.

 pine bough cookie